-5.5 And what are the lifting and hide_lams arguments to Metis?
+5.4 And what are the lifting and opaque_lifting arguments to Metis?

 Orthogonally to the encoding of types, it is important to choose an appropriate translation of λ -abstractions.
 Metis supports three translation schemes, in decreasing order of power: Curry combinators (the default), λ -lifting, and a "hiding" scheme that disables all reasoning under λ -abstractions.
 The more powerful schemes also give the automatic provers more rope to hang themselves.
-See the lam_trans option (§7.3) for details.
+See the lam_trans option (§ 7.3) for details.

-5.6 Are the generated proofs minimal?
+5.5 Are the generated proofs minimal?

 Automatic provers frequently use many more facts than are necessary.
-Sledgehammer includes a minimization tool that takes a set of facts returned by a given prover and repeatedly calls a prover or proof method with subsets of those facts to find a minimal set.
-Reducing the number of facts typically helps reconstruction, while also removing superfluous clutter from the proof scripts.
+Sledge-hammer includes a proof minimization tool that takes a set of facts returned by a given prover and repeatedly calls a prover or proof method with subsets of those facts to find a minimal set.
+Reducing the number of facts typically helps reconstruction, while decluttering the proof scripts.